 In many ways, Nintendo is very much the Apple of the gaming industry.
 The Switch isn’t trying to compete with the PS4 or the Xbox One in the quest to reach hardcore gamers, nor should it.
 The Nintendo Switch is targeting people who used to be, and wish they still were, hardcore gamers, but then life got in the way, pushing video games lower down the list of priorities.
 The Switch is a lifestyle choice as much as it is a gaming one, and coupled with its accessibility and versatility, it’s a phenomenal piece of design.

 A huge criticism of the Wii U was its obscurity – the general consumer had no idea what it was or what it did, and Nintendo has done a complete 180 with the Switch to brilliant effect.

-Sure, it’s not as powerful as other consoles on the market, the left Joy-Con can often work only when it wants to, it’ll cost a bomb to get the full kit, and the dock is terrible.
+Sure, it’s not as powerful as other consoles on the market, it’ll cost a bomb to get the full kit, there aren’t a huge amount of games at launch and the dock is terrible.
 Yet I can’t help but love the Nintendo Switch for its versatility and the fact that it really speaks to me as an avid gamer who knows time to pour into my love and passion is becoming shorter by the day.

 If you seek the apex of gaming experiences, played in the highest visual fidelity with graphics so good they’ll make your eyes bleed, then of course the Switch isn’t for you.
 If you’re simply looking to have some fun with some amazing games, with a console that can be played wherever you are and that comes with two controllers in the box so your kids don’t have to fight over whose turn it is, then you could do worse than get this machine.

-As a home console, it has some problems, but as a portable, I can’t put the Nintendo Switch down.
+As a home console, it’s (now, after the Joy-Con issue has been fixed) very good, and as a portable, I can’t put the Nintendo Switch down.